dougn/fogbugz-orm/README.rst

     ### Find the 'To Be Closed' filter
     filters = fbo.listFilters()
-    for filter in filters:
+    for filt in filters:
-        if filter.sName == 'To Be Closed':
+        if filt.sName == 'To Be Closed':
             break

     ### Set it as the current filter
-    fbo.setCurrentFilter(filter)
+    fbo.setCurrentFilter(filt)

     ### Get all cases in that filter
     cases = fbo.search()